-- It is not the responsibility of teachers and other staff in schools or other education settings to investigate allegations or suspected cases of abuse - Procedures are in place for dealing with allegations against staff members - Procedures are in place for dealing with abuse by children against other children and full details of these can be found in the school's Anti-Bullying policy.
-Staff must not take any action beyond that agreed in the procedures established by TCES and the MASH - Staff cannot promise a child complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe - TCES East London must ensure that parents are aware that the full texts of the Child Protection and associated policies are available on request;
+- It is not the responsibility of teachers and other staff in schools or other education settings to investigate allegations or suspected cases of abuse - Procedures are in place for dealing with allegations against staff members and full details of these can be found in the school's Dealing with Allegations Against Staff policy. - Procedures are in place for dealing with abuse by children against other children and full details of these can be found in the school's Anti-Bullying policy.
+Staff must not take any action beyond that agreed in the procedures established by TCES and the MASH - Staff cannot promise a child complete confidentiality instead they must explain that they may need to pass information to other professionals to help keep the child or other children safe - The Create Service must ensure that parents are aware that the full texts of the Child Protection and associated policies are available on request;